Zimbabwe's opposition MDC meets to elect leader - Journal du Cameroun

 Earlier this month, the high court, petitioned by a party district official, declared that Chamisa’s appointment as party vice-president by Tsvangira had been illegal.

-The MDC says the ruling is a ZANU-PF machination ahead of the congress, and has lodged an appeal.
+The MDC says the ruling was a ZANU-PF machination ahead of the congress and has lodged an appeal.

-“Our opponents have been using all kinds of tricks to derail this great event but we are saying it is the party membership which decides the party position,” said Mafume.